JuliaDynamics/NetworkDynamics.jl/docs/src/initialization.md

 vf #hide
 ```

-Which lead to a successfull initialization of states `:θ` and `:ω` as well as parameter `:Pm`.
+Which led to a successful initialization of states `:θ` and `:ω` as well as parameter `:Pm`.
 To retrieve the residual you can use [`init_residual`](@ref).

-As a quick test we can ensure that the angle indeed matches the voltag angel:
+As a quick test we can ensure that the angle indeed matches the voltage angle:
 ```@example compinit
 get_init(vf, :θ) ≈ atan(get_default(vf, :u_i), get_default(vf, :u_r))
 ```